 Ask a Question

-Asking a question is one of the simplest ways to get a response out of someone.
+Asking a question is one of the simplest ways to get a response from someone.
 The call-to-action format gives your prospects a chance to have their say.
 People love to have their voices heard and show off their knowledge.

 There are several types of questions that you could ask.
 Some involve asking for their knowledge on something; others offer value that is propositioned as a question.
 The key is to incite their curiosity and excitement.